-Reading: Before books are taken home, children take home Word Boxes.
-Children should be proficient independent blenders before books are taken home.
-Each child reads with an adult in school at least once a week.
-Those children working within the Letters and Sounds Phases have their reading books selected by the class teacher to match the sounds that they are currently working on or need to practice.
+As soon as children become proficient, independent blenders, they can take a reading book home.
+Before books are taken home, children read their reading book in school with an adult three times a week.
+Reading books are selected by the class teacher to match the sounds that children know or need to work on.
 This way the books become a focused tool to support progress.

-Assessment: Individual phonics assessments are completed for all children working within Letters and Sounds Phases every half term.
+Individual phonics assessments are completed for all children in Reception and Year 1 every half term.
 Teachers then use this information to support pupils in moving forwards.
 Continuous formative assessment is carried out during lessons and this is used to inform any same day intervention or catch up.

-Intervention: Children who have been identified as ‘working below the required standard’ should have daily intervention until back on track.
-We continue to use Letters and Sounds structures and processes for intervention, no additional packages are used.
+Children who have been identified as “at risk of falling behind” receive daily intervention until they are back on track.
+We continue to use Little Wandle Letters and Sounds Revised interventions, no additional packages are used.

 At The Greetland Academy we use comparative judgement to assess writing across the school.
 As a research school we ensure that research is at the heart of everything that we do and this process has been shown to be as reliable as double marking writing whilst also being much quicker.
 Comparative judgement is a process where judges compare two responses and decide which is better.
 Following repeated comparisons, the resulting data is statistically modelled and responses placed on a scale of relative quality.
 The results from the process are used to support our own teacher judgements.